vincelee888/vincelee888.github.io/_posts/2021-11-05-My-Lily58-Mechanical-Keyboard.md

 * Lily58 pro with acrylic case
 * Kailh hotswaps with Cherry Browns
-* OEM-profile thick PBT keycaps in carbon colourway
+* ~~OEM-profile thick PBT keycaps in carbon colourway~~
+* XDA keycaps in cream/orange/grey

 It took me a while to get it all soldered correctly, but the split is great to type with, and I'm slowly getting used to the layered layout.
 I have since bought two staggered split boards, so the worries of expense and plastic waste have not been alleviated, but it feels and sounds a lot nicer to type!

+---

+Update: Inspired by someone at work, I'm now using a Colemak-DH layout.
+Pretty slow going but can see the potential!